20 Tips for Travelling with an Infant or Newborn

 If possible, breastfeed.
 This eliminates having to lug around several bottles and worrying about washing them, carrying cans of formula, and figuring out where to get water.

-However, if breastfeeding is not an option, ensure that you’re packed with enough formula or baby food.
+I breast fed both babies, but know that it isn’t always an option for new mothers.
+So, if breastfeeding is not an option, ensure that you’re packed with enough formula or baby food.
 There’s nothing more devastating than a crying, hungry baby while you’re thousands of feet up in the air or driving in the middle of nowhere, and you have nothing to feed your little one.

 3. Use Packing Cubes